Blog/AI vs Human Writing

 When it comes to writing essays, there are some serious limitations that make the outcome of writing with ChatGPT not good for immediate submission to a teacher.
 Here are several of them:

-- Basic analysis.
-AI is a great tool that can come up with a summary on any topic, but deep research is impossible to do with its help.
+1. Basic analysis.
+AI can help organize and summarize information, but it may struggle when deeper research and critical thinking are required.
 When you need to write a complicated essay that involves investigation of the topic, the facts, original ideas, and argumentation, it must be the result of deep work and careful research.
 Texts written by ChatGPT sound a bit basic in that case.

-- Fake citations and mistakes.
+2. Fake citations and mistakes.
 If you have ever tried ChatGPT, you know that sometimes it messes up information, adds fake citations, wrong dates, and non-existing facts.
 If you submit an essay with such information, you will violate academic integrity rules.
+To avoid mistakes you need to learn more about using AI for citations properly.

 To sum up, ChatGPT can produce any text, but it will always be more basic than deeply reworked.